christrotter/shift-register-spi-breakout-pcb/README.md

 ## Shift register magic explained
 > Obviously shift registers are not magic and are completely understandable - I use the word 'magic' as an entertaining literary device.
 Covering all of the detail is just too much scope for this doc.
 If I can understand it, you can, too!

+There are two types of registers being used here:
+- 74HC589: get the HIGH/LOW state of the data pins and return via SPI ([74HC589 datasheet](https://www.onsemi.com/pdf/datasheet/mc74hc589a-d.pdf))
+- 74HC595: set the data pins to a HIGH/LOW state as per instructions sent via SPI ([74HC595 datasheet](https://www.onsemi.com/pdf/datasheet/mc74hc595a-d.pdf))

 The shift registers each have 8 "data" pins and a bunch of SPI/functionality pins.
-They intake (or output) 8 bits of data in parallel, and then ship them out serially.
+- The 589 reads 8 bits of data from the data pins in parallel, and then ships them out serially.
+- The 595 takes 8 bits of data serially and applies it to the data pins in parallel.

+Said another way, one accepts data from our code (595), the other provides data for our code (589).

 Remember that there are no perfect solutions, and you're always making tradeoffs.
 Recall we have a GPIO constraint...the shift registers get us more "GPIO" at the cost of complication.
 That complication comes in the form of a parallel->serial->parallel flow.

-There are two types of registers being used here:
-- 74HC589: get the HIGH/LOW state of the data pins and return via SPI ([74HC589 datasheet](https://www.onsemi.com/pdf/datasheet/mc74hc589a-d.pdf))
-- 74HC595: set the data pins to a HIGH/LOW state as per instructions sent via SPI ([74HC595 datasheet](https://www.onsemi.com/pdf/datasheet/mc74hc595a-d.pdf))

-One accepts data from our code (595), the other provides data for our code (589).

 - "Hay, row_shift_register, set a row pin to HIGH, please"
 - "Okay, while that row is HIGH; col_shift_register, check all your pins - any HIGH?"